exiang/open_hub_wiki/Sample-F7-Form-Structure.md

                     "hint": "This is a custom list",
                     "value": "",
                     "name": "category",
-                    "error": "Please specify the category you are insterested in.", "text": "Select",
+                    "error": "Please specify the category you are interested in.", "text": "Select",
                     "items": [
                         {